-This report provides information on the regulations and procedures for the importation of food and agricultural products from the United States to Singapore.
-Updates in this report include modifications to the Singapore Food Regulations (guidelines governing imported food).
+The report provides information on the regulations and procedures for the importation of food and agricultural products from the United States to Singapore.
+Updates in this report include modifications to the Singapore Food Regulations (guidelines governing imported food), including the draft Food (Amendment) Regulations 2024, which is targeted to come into effect in the second quarter of this year.